Kottayam-Malabar: Demographics

 As of 2011 Census, Kottayam-Malabar census town had population of 19,176 which constitutes 8,813 males and 10,363 females.
 Kottayam-Malabar census town spreads over an area of 8.43 km2 with 3,815 families residing in it.
 The sex ratio was 1176 higher than state average of 1084.
 Population of children in the age group 0-6 was 2,302 (12%) where 1,141 are males and 1,161 are females.
 Kottayam-Malabar had an overall literacy of 96.2% higher than state average of 94%.
 The male literacy stands at 97.7% and female literacy was 95%.

 Transportation

 The national highway passes through Thalassery town.
 Mangalore, Goa and Mumbai can be accessed on the northern side and Kochi and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Thalassery on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
-There are airports at Mangalore and Kozhikode.
-Both of them are international airports but direct flights are available only to Middle Eastern countries.
+There are airports at Mattannur known as Kannur Airport,Mangalore and Kozhikode.
+All of them are international airports but direct flights are available only to Middle Eastern countries.